pytest-dev/plugincompat/OVERVIEW.md

 ```
 python update_index.py
-index.txt skipped, no changes.
+index.json skipped, no changes.
 ```

 ### run.py ###

-This script should be executed by travis: it reads `index.txt` file, executes tests for each package in the current Python interpreter and posts results back to [heroku](https://www.heroku.com).
+This script should be executed by travis: it reads `index.json` file, executes tests for each package in the current Python interpreter and posts results back to [heroku](https://www.heroku.com).